 Lumberjanes, Vols 1 and 2, many authors and artists led by Noelle Stevenson

 I’m treating these two volumes as one because they tell a complete story together – of ADVENTURE and MAGIC and SUMMER CAMP.
 This was a total blast to read.
 Just a few girls getting down to totally ill-advised shenanigans and getting their authority figures down into the muck with them.
 Their adventures were genuinely surprising, and followed absolutely none of the rules of normal narrative or fantasy world-building, to its absolute benefit.
 (Rule-breaking is sometimes a wonderful surprise or more often a reminder that the conventions exist for a reason.)
 The summer campiness was especially delightful to relive my brief, involuntary stints at outdoor school which, while fun for short whiles, also involved a lot of bugs and dampness.
 (I am what you might describe as indoorsy.)
 I wish graphic novels had been a thing when I was a kid/preteen (specifically, when I was young and still forming the major parts of my personality and interests from books).
-I read loads of books (seriously so many books) with girls who I could see myself in (the Tortall gals, see below, and Hermione come to mind) but I can’t recall even one illustrated non-kiddie book where there were girls who definitely LOOKED like me having adventures.
+I read loads of books (seriously so many books) with girls who I could see myself in (the Tortall gals, see below, and Hermione come to mind) but I can’t recall even one illustrated non-kiddie book where there were girls who literally, on the page looked like me, having adventures.
 My imagination is much more verbal than visual to this day.
 (Maybe graphic novels would have helped me be not so comically sucky at art.)

 Vols 1 and 2 collect the first 8 issues of the comic series, which was intended to end there.
 Because it was popular, it got extended.
 I just found out the next 8 issues are out in Vols 3 and 4, which I definitely intend to read!
 (And the remaining dozen or so comic issues… I will read once I figure out how comic book stores work.
 Or Vol 5 comes out.)